na-na-hi/renget/archive/tgslop.md

 >vampire hunder d: bloodlist
 >escaflowne motion picture / a girl in gaia
 >jin roh the wolf brigade (modern near future scifi)

-## Guns, Guns, Guns (with thanks to /k/anon)
-What gun prompts yield in Bing.
-As usual, mileage may vary with style.

->the actual gun or close enough, enough of the time Holding a m1911 holding a Glock 17
-Holding a glock18
-holding a ak47
-holding a AR15
-Holding a M16
-Holding a M4A1

->Random long gun:
-holding a vintorez
-holding a barret rifle
-holding a Soviet Sniper Rifle
-holding a SPAS12

->Holding a random Rifle:
-holding a Steyr AUG
-holding a M249 LMG
-holding a galil
-holding a f2000
-holding a mosin nagant rifle

->holding a random shotgun (not sawed off) holding a sawnoff shotgun

->holding a scifi long gun
-holding a aLIENS Pulse Rifle
-M41A Pulse Rifle
-holding a german machinegun

->Holding an AK
-holding a mosin nagant
-holding a Soviet Rifle

->holding a random assault rifle holding a M60 holding a M249 LMG holding a M249 Machinegun holding a M2 Browning holding a MG42 holding a bullpup rifle (does not give you a bullpup gun) holding a IMI UZI holding a FAMAS holding a MP5 (sometimes an smg) holding a M1 Garand

->Holding a random pistol:
-holding a DEAGLE
-holding a Taurus Judge
-holding a Thompson
-Holding random gun
-holding a FN SCAR
-holding a IWI Tavor
-holding a minigun
-holding a gatling gun
-holding a G36
-holding a thompson smg
-holding a MP40
-holding a cz75
-holding a FN FAL
-holding a MAC10
-holding a LUGER
-holding a PDW
-holding a PD@

->Weird Results:
-holding a desert eagle
-holding a barret
-holding a german submachinegun holding a M249 SAW,